Recognition of academic achievements abroad

 - Application (cover sheet)

-- Printout or link of the original course descriptions of the partner university (in German or English: otherwise to be submitted with an official translation) for subject-specific or structural* recognition (*only for PO 2024 or MPIE)
+- Printout or link of the original course descriptions of the partner university (in German or English: otherwise to be submitted with a technical translation) for subject-specific or structural* crediting (*only for PO 2024 or MPIE)

 - original transcript of records from the partner university or transmission of the access code or, if sent digitally, forwarding of the e-mail from the partner university to: wiwi.international@tu-dresden.de